Basketball is 90% Mental, 10% Physical

 Why This Approach?

 Most players struggle not because they lack talent but because they lack understanding.
 They forget moves, repeat the same mistakes, and feel overwhelmed in games.
 This is due to drill-based coaching.
-Drills are not skills because they don't teach a player to recognize problems or a purpose on the court.
+Drills are not skills because they don't teach a player to recognize options or opportunities on the court.
 When you see a player perform an over-drilled maneuver in the wrong context of a game the issue with drills becomes apparent.
-The truth is, basketball is the same game every time.
+The truth is, basketball is the same game every game.
 Elite players recognize patterns, anticipate situations, and use their mental edge to control the game.

-Since the same problems or purposes reappear each game they can be studied and mastered.
+Since the same situations reappear each game they can be studied and mastered.
 There is nothing new under the sun in basketball.
-That is why this method of teaching works because once a player masters a particular skill or maneuver they will recognize when its application is necessary.
-That is why skills are not opinions and maneuvers are not accidents.
+That is why this method of teaching works because once a player masters a particular law they will recognize when its application is necessary.
+That is why skills are not opinions or accidents.
 They address ever recurring situations and moments on the court!
 The game of basketball is finite in this way.
 There is an end to mastery of it.
 At BLD, we strive to take students to this expected end.

 Coach Robert took the saying “Basketball is 90% mental” literally, devoting his career to proving that the game is a mental pursuit, where physical prowess is secondary to decision-making, strategy, and understanding.
 Like chess or martial arts.